Respond to the request to change your child's name

 How to respond to my child's name change request

-Write out statement
+• Write out your response

-To respond, you write out your response on a piece of paper with the case number and case name.
+• Write out your response on a piece of paper with the case number and case name.

-You can use Declaration (form MC-030).
+• You can use Declaration (form MC-030) (link opens in a new tab).

-On your statement or Declaration, say if you agree or not with your child’s name change.
-If you disagree, explain why.
-Make sure you write your name, address and phone number, and sign the statement or the form.
+• Make sure you write your name, address and phone number, and sign the statement or the form.

-Make at least 1 copy of your statement or form.
-When you file it, the court will keep the original and return the copy to you, stamped.
+• When you file it, the court will keep the original and return the copy to you, stamped, for your records.

-File your response in the court where the case was filed.
-You can see the address on the paperwork you received.
+• File your response in the court where the case was filed.

-To file your response with the court, give the original and copy to the court clerk.
-The clerk will keep the original and will stamp the copy and return it to you.
+• To file your response with the court, give the original and copy to the court clerk.

 Yes, you can file by mail.
 But it must get there by the deadline.
 Mail your original and the copy to the clerk.
 You need to include a self-addressed stamped envelope so the clerk can mail your copy back to you.
 If you do not include a self-addressed stamped envelope you will have to go to the courthouse to pick up your copy.